djaus2/Soft-ata/README.md

 ## Latest
 - See **Repository Status** below.
-  - Add Blazor App that uses the class library
+  - Added Blazor App that uses the class library
   - Serial1 and Serial2:

 ## Blog Post